 1 parental leave policy for permanent state employees.
-The policy must permit an employee to take a reasonable 2 leave of absence and permit the employee to use sick leave immediately following the birth or placement of a 3 child for a period not to exceed 15 working days if: 4 (a) the employee is adopting a child; or 5 (b) the employee is a birth father, as defined in [section 1].
-As used in this section, "placement" means placement for adoption as defined in 33-22-130.
-6 (2) 7 (3) A state agency that is not subject to the provisions of the Family and Medical Leave Act of 8 1993, 29 U.S.C.
+The policy must permit an employee to take a reasonable

+- leave of absence and permit the employee to use sick leave immediately following the birth or placement of a - 3 child for a period not to exceed 15 working days if: - (a) the employee is adopting a child; or - 5 (b) the employee is a birth father, as defined in [section 1]. - 6 (2) As used in this section, "placement" means placement for adoption as defined in 33-22-130. - 7 (3) A state agency that is not subject to the provisions of the Family and Medical Leave Act of - 8 1993, 29 U.S.C.
 2601 through 2654, may extend the provisions of that act to the employees of the agency."

-9 10 Section 4.
-Section 7-15-4207, MCA, is amended to read: 11 "7-15-4207.
+"7-15-4207.
 Prohibition against discrimination.
-For all of the purposes of this part and part 43, a person may not be subjected to discrimination because of sex, as defined in 1-1-201 [section 1], race, creed, 12 13 religion, age, physical or mental disability, color, or national origin."
-14 15 Section 5.
-Section 7-34-2123, MCA, is amended to read: 16 "7-34-2123.
+For all of the purposes of this part and part 43, a person may not be subjected to discrimination because of sex, as defined in 1-1-201 [section 1], race, creed, religion, age, physical or mental disability, color, or national origin."

+16 "7-34-2123.
 Admission to district hospital facilities.
-Such a hospital district must admit persons to 17 its facilities without regard to race, color, or sex, as defined in 1-1-201 [section 1], sexual orientation, sexual 18 identity, or sexual expression.
-Such obligation shall not prevent the board of trustees of such hospital district 19 from establishing reasonable minimum rates for hospital quarters, services, and supplies.
-Indigents needing 20 such services, for the rendition of which provision is made by the laws of Montana, must be admitted to such 21 public hospitals on terms and rates prescribed or authorized by law."
-22 SECTION 6.
-SECTION 10-2-403, MCA, IS AMENDED TO READ: 23 24 "10-2-403.
+Such a hospital district must admit persons to its facilities without regard to race, color, or sex, as defined in 1-1-201 [section 1].
+Such obligation shall not quarters, services, and supplies.
+Indigents needing such services, for the rendition of which provision is made by the laws of Montana, must be admitted to such public hospitals on terms and rates prescribed or authorized by law."

+18 prevent the board of trustees of such hospital district from establishing reasonable minimum rates for hospital home under rules prescribed by the department of public health and human services, a person must be a veteran or the spouse or surviving spouse of a veteran.
+Consideration must also be given to:

+"10-2-403.
 Eligibility for residence in home.
-To be eligible for residence in a Montana veterans' 25 home under rules prescribed by the department of public health and human services, a person must be a veteran or the spouse or surviving spouse of a veteran.
-Consideration must also be given to: 26 the person's age;
+To be eligible for residence in a Montana veterans'

-the person's physical and mental status;
+- (1) the person's age; - 28 (2) the person's physical and mental status;